 I am happy for anyone to see my CV, which evidences advanced training of many kinds, but what I have understood most is that, it is my presence, and how I use that presence that influences the work most.
 With AST I have found the very best teachers, and I try to use the same qualities of clarity, loving kindness and humility in my own work.
 This work brings out a real passion in me.
 It is so often intangible, and hard to get hold off what makes it so powerful, but I am constantly surprised and enchanted in my work, and am happy, indeed honoured, to be alongside anyone who wants to complete their process.

 My early background was in drama and puppetry and I trained as a dramatherapist in 1997.
 Since then I have worked in a variety of primary schools in London, working with children from 4–14 years old.
 I have been in an educational setting for 16 years, developing my work to include support for adults who work with children including teachers and parents.
 I have always worked with the arts in creative therapy and over the years I realised my practice had become focused around the sand tray.
-I also knew how powerful the tray could be and that I needed to do more extensive training.
-Three years ago, I began working and exploring a Jungian approach.
+In 2013 I began working and exploring a Jungian approach.
 The in-depth study of sand trays and my own personal sandplay therapy convinced me I had discovered a way of working that resonated with me.
-I am currently working towards registering as a sandplay therapist with the Sandplay Association with the aim of setting up my practice at home.
-I have since completed part of the requirements needed in order to register next year and I am currently part of a sandplay supervision group, which has given me the opportunity to present my work for discussion.
-This has been inspiring, as I have learned so much from other people’s practice.
-I am also a supervisor and incorporate using symbols in the sand to explore the child and the therapist’s process within the supervisory relationship.
+I am now a registered Sandplay Therapist with the Sandplay Association working in school and in private practice at home.
+I am also a supervisor and incorporate work in the sand to explore the child and the therapist’s process within the supervisory relationship.

 I am a clinical psychologist and a specialist in educational psychology enrolled at the College of Psychologists of Romania.
 I work in the public education system with children who are aged between 3 and 18 years.
 The sandplay method of miniatures, water and sand is among the topics of personal professional interest.
 Both psycho-pedagogical assistance in school office and in private practice, I use the Sandtray Play in Education method, in which I was trained in 2016.
 Within specialized conferences, I have published articles on emotional intelligence, human values, parental involvement in education, role of the method Sandplay in school counseling activities.